daviebadger/books/restructuredtext/restructuredtext.rst

 Horizontal Lines
 ----------------

-Horizontal lines, respectively transitions are at least four same consecutive punctuation characters (usually a hyphen), which are surrounded by a blank line
+Horizontal lines, respectively transitions, are at least four same consecutive punctuation characters (usually a hyphen), which are surrounded by a blank line
 around: